 The reason I was able to minimize my losses and prepare myself to take advantage of post-market crash bargain prices for stocks was that I’d expected the market correction for months.

-And as a result, I followed the exact system I teach all my Blueprint students in Module 3 of our online course (PreVision), which meant:
+And as a result, I followed the exact process I teach all my Blueprint students in Module 3 of our online course (PreVision), which meant:

 - Only 25% of my total portfolio was held in stocks – I’d sold off most of my holdings and locked away profits prior to this correction.

 - I limited the stocks I had leftover in my portfolio to a maximum of 0.5%-1% position sizes for each take.
-(One of our Blueprint Protection system rules).
+(One of our Blueprint Protection process rules).